praveenscience/FinalYear-Project-Ideas/README.md

   > The app which accurately predicts your period,helps women to understand their symptoms, giving enough knowledge about cancer related problems.
 * Creating your own music App like Spotify.
 * Awesome Cook App
   > The app where you can put already avaliable ingredients at your home and it will provide you with variety of meals you can cook with them.
+* Blood donation App
+  > An app making a platform between blood donors and recipients making the process easierand fast.
+* eCommerce App with Delivery System
+* Online Education School App

 ## AI/ML

-* Hair Cutting app
+* Hair Cutting App
 * Handwriting Recogniser
 * Chatbot for Healthcare Management
 * Spam Email Detection System